 - Slow, low carbs

-- Step up your protein shakes.
+- Upgrade your smoothies.
 When people tell me they’re hungry an hour or so after having a shake, I always ask what they’re putting in those shakes.
 Usually, I encourage them to bump up the fiber and healthy fats, which give shakes that hunger-crushing power:

 - Healthy fats including avocado, coconut, cacao nibs, and unsweetened almond butter add some major wow flavor to your shakes and keep you full longer.